GEEKMDXINC/Veyron-MD/README.md

-OREO whatsapp bot is,
+BUGATTI whatsapp bot is,

-   OREO whatsapp bot is an easy to use whatsapp robot.
+   VEYRON whatsapp bot is an easy to use whatsapp robot.